 Number

-Magic cards (tell someone's number, based on binary system) See Sheri and Kaitlin's
+Magic number cards (tell someone's number, based on binary system) See Sheri and Kaitlin's

 work.